nateyoder/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final model architecture (model.py lines 54-69) consisted of five convolution layers followed by four dense layers.
- The first three dense layers were separated by Dropout layers to reduce overfitting.
+ The dense layers were separated by Dropout layers to reduce overfitting.

 Here is a visualization of the architecture with the sizes specified: